 For example, hang large spoons, ladles, spatulas, and the like on the back of cabinet doors, and hang cups from the underside of cabinet shelves.
 You can even hang utensils, say, pots and pans, from convenient ceiling areas and use corner shelves for smaller items.
 Just don’t waste any space, and the space you do have will be maximized.

 Your small kitchen may not have much horizontal space, but it has the same eight or ten feet of vertical space that every other kitchen has.
-So in order to maximize a small kitchen space in your Los Angeles house, make sure to use that vertical space.
+So in order to maximize a small kitchen space in your Riverside house, make sure to use that vertical space.

 The obvious move here is to build cabinetry higher, all the way to the ceiling.
 And that high space is where you can also work in some decorative grace, without sacrificing any of your precious limited floor space, by installing some ornamental molding.
 Another option is going vertical is to install narrower but taller appliances like refrigerators and stacked range-microwave combos.

 Another way to maximize a small kitchen space is to make the kitchen appear larger with a limited color palette.
 Keeping the color scheme to one or two predominant light colors will make your limited space appear and feel larger.
 You can use different shades of the same color to create visual texture, but you do want to avoid large areas of contrasting colors.
 The effect you’re trying to achieve is that of the space being a continuous unit without anything seeming to break it up into smaller pieces.

 Plan the Lighting Carefully